hacklabr/morcego/README.txt

 * refresh() - reloads applet data from server

-* changeParam(varName, value) - dinamically changes one of applet's param (APPARENTLY NOT WORKING YET, ask the developers to give special attention to this if you need it ;-) )
+* changeParam(varName, value) - dinamically changes one of applet's parameter.
+                                Remember to call refresh() after it (it's not done automatically, because you might like to change several parameters before doing it).

 2.4 - APPLET CONFIGURATION